TSiu88/todolistmvc/ToDoList/README.md

 - Title
 - Description
-- list of categories task falls into
 - Due date
+- CategoryID
 - Completed (bool)

 - Employees assigned to task
   -Type (1 step, 2 step process?)
 Process is completed after assigned to 2 different people
 - or can just have it possible to check off task when completed manually?
+- list of categories task falls into

 Employee